Why MR?

 About MR

-Or you can choose to learn automation & industrial cybersecurity to get a head start in programming mechatronics system using industrial controllers.
-In addition, you will learn how to protect industrial control systems by deploying cybersecurity strategies and solutions.
+Get a head start in programming mechatronics systems using industrial controllers, while also learning how to secure industrial control systems by applying cybersecurity strategies and solutions.

 Overview of Your MR Journey